weizenspreu/v02enc/README.md

 diff = !for FILE in $(hg status -n) ; do hg v02hgdiff "$(hg root)/${FILE}" -o "$(hg root)" ; done
 ```

+`v02wg-quick` is a small script that wraps around `wg-quick` that enables a user to store `v02enc`-encrypted Wireguard configuration files.
+The script transparently decrypts the Wireguard configuration files when calling `v02wg-quick up $interface` and/or `v02wg-quick down $interface`.

 `vim02enc` is a small script that enables a user to transparently edit a `v02enc`-encrypted file.
 After closing the file, it will be encrypted for all former recipients.

 ## Help